freeCodeCamp/guide/src/pages/html/mailto-links/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

 A mailto link is a special type of HTML link that allows a user to send an email to a specific email address.
-Clicking on a mailto link activiates the default email client on the user's computer.
+Clicking on a mailto link activates the default email client on the user's computer.

 In its most simplest form, a mailto link is as follows: